slash-fr/jka-server-status/README.md

 It's recommended to run them on your development machine, **not** on your production server.

 ## License
-The code in this repository is released under the [MIT License](LICENSE.txt).
+The code in this repository is released under the terms of the [MIT License](LICENSE.txt).

 ## Credits
 - PHP / HTML / CSS / JS / Levelshots by [**Slash**](https://github.com/slash-fr)